Xzeccy/Tungsten-Printix-Installer/DISCLAIMER.md

 Disclaimer

-This repository is intended to facilitate the deployment of the new Printix client, which requires .NET 6.
-Please note that I am not affiliated with Printix, Tungsten Automation, or Microsoft.
-The installers and software provided by these companies are their proprietary products.
-All scripts and tools provided in this repository are designed to work with the official installers and are not modifications of the original software.
+This repository is for the purpose of deploying the new Printix client, which requires .NET 6.
+I am in no way affiliated with Printix, Tungsten Automation, Microsoft, or any other mentioned companies.
+The installers and logos provided by them, including those of Printix, Company Portal, .NET, Microsoft, and PowerShell, are owned by their respective companies.